-12. Taxes:
+13. Taxes:

-Under the laws of the countries of the companies' incorporation and / or vessels' registration, the companies are not subject to tax on international shipping income; however, they are subject to registration and tonnage taxes, which are included in Vessel operating expenses in the accompanying consolidated statements of income.
-In addition, effective January 1, 2013, each foreign flagged vessel managed in Greece by Greek or foreign ship management companies is subject to Greek tonnage tax, under the laws of the Greek Republic.
-The technical manager of the Partnership's vessels, Dynagas Ltd., an affiliate (Note 3(a)) which is established in Greece under Greek Law 89/67 is responsible for the filing and payment of the respective tonnage tax on behalf the Partnership.
-These tonnage taxes for the years ended December 31, 2017, 2016 and 2015, amounted \$417, \$339 and \$270, respectively and are included in Vessel operating expenses in the accompanying consolidated statements of income.
+Under the laws of the countries of the Partnership and its subsidiaries' incorporation and / or vessels' registration, the Partnership and its subsidiaries are not subject to tax on international shipping income; however, they are subject to registration and tonnage taxes, which are included in Vessel operating expenses in the accompanying consolidated statements of income.
+In addition, effective January 1, 2013, each foreign flagged vessel managed in Greece by Greek or foreign ship management companies is subject to Greek tonnage tax, under the laws of the Hellenic Republic.
+The technical manager of the Partnership's vessels, Dynagas Ltd., an affiliate (Note 4(a)) which is established in Greece under Greek Law 89/67 is responsible for the filing and payment of the respective tonnage tax on behalf the Partnership.
+These tonnage taxes for the years ended December 31, 2018, 2017 and 2016, amounted \$548, \$417 and \$339, respectively and are included in Vessel operating expenses in the accompanying consolidated statements of income.